 "Peace" NMB Copyright 2007

-The autumn-winter issue will be released September 22nd.
-9/22, 1/22 and 5/22 will be our publication schedule going forward with reminders and updates sent out accordingly.
+The autumn-winter issue is scheduled to be released on 9/22.
+1/22, 5/22, and 9/22 will be our publication schedule going forward with reminders and updates sent out accordingly.

-We have an Archives page where readers and writers can trace our artistic journey from the beginning and re-read the wisdom of writers such as Janet Fitch, Alice Hoffman, Dennis Lehane, Joanne Harris, Frances Mayes, Arthur Golden, Jodi Picoult, Mona Simpson, and many, many more!
+We have an Archives page where readers and writers can trace our artistic journey from the beginning and re-read the philosophies of past interview subjects, including Janet Fitch, Alice Hoffman, Erica Bauermeister, Tracy Chevalier, Dennis Lehane, Joanne Harris, Frances Mayes, Arthur Golden, Jodi Picoult, Mona Simpson, and many, many more!

 We have a presence on Facebook via our fan page which offers insights, quotes, tools, resources and updates.
 Visit Facebook.com and stop by The-Write-Place-at-the-Write-Time-literary-journal page.
 Follow our Twitter account through @WriteplcWritetm. ***You can also join our e-mail list by providing your e-mail address along with the words "ADD ME" through our feedback form on the Feedback and Questions page.

-Inscribing Industry is our associated blog, featuring exercises, articles, book giveaways, special features, reviews and interviews.
-Click on the newly installed Inscribing Industry tab to go there directly or visit: http://inscribingindustry.blogspot.com and become a follower!
+Inscribing Industry is our associated blog, featuring exercises, articles, book giveaways, special features, reviews, and interviews. *We will be putting up various new features this summer, so be sure to stay tuned!
+Click on the Inscribing Industry tab to go there directly or visit: http://inscribingindustry.blogspot.com and become a follower!

 We are a triannual publication (published three times a year), established in July of 2008.
 We are listed on the Poets & Writers site (www.pw.org) under literary magazines.
 Clicking on our listing describes our publication, past issues, and our editorial focus.
 We are also listed on Newpages.com, EWR, Duotrope Digest, Agentquery.com, P&E and The Review Review.
 To read more about our philosophies and approach, you can read the interview of our Editor-in-Chief in The Review Review: http://www.thereviewreview.net/interviews/there-blending-culturesgenerations-and-countries